The Courtroom That Tore Itself Apart — Modern Paraphrase | fresh.bible

 That was enough.
 The , a man named , immediately ordered someone nearby to strike Paul across the mouth.
 No -examination.
 No follow-up question.
 Just violence.
 And Paul fired right back:

+The "whitewashed wall" insult carried real weight.
 The bystanders were horrified.
 They said:

-"Would you insult God's high ?"
+"Would you insult God's high priest?"

 Paul pulled back immediately:

 There's a lot packed into this exchange.
 Paul quoted to correct himself — showing he still honored the even when the person enforcing it didn't.
-Whether Paul genuinely didn't recognize or was making a pointed comment about how un-priestly the man's behavior was, the moment reveals something important: Paul could be fiery, but he submitted to the authority of God's word even when the people holding authority didn't deserve his respect.
+Whether Paul genuinely didn't recognize Ananias or was making a pointed comment about how un-priestly the man's behavior was, the moment reveals something important: Paul could be fiery, but he submitted to the authority of God's word even when the people holding authority didn't deserve his respect.
 That's a distinction worth sitting with.
 You can disagree with how someone uses their position without dismissing the position itself.

-Here's where Paul did something brilliant.
+Here's where did something brilliant.
 He looked around the room and noticed something about who was sitting where — one side was , the other was .
 And those two groups disagreed on something fundamental.
 So Paul dropped a single sentence that blew the whole trial apart:

 "We find nothing wrong with this man.
 What if a spirit or an angel spoke to him?"